 1) On what kind of expenses is VAT typically recoverable?

 VAT is recoverable in approximately 30 countries around the world.
-The European Union, in particular, has foreign VAT refund procedures for both EU-established and non-EU established companies.
+The European Union has foreign VAT refund procedures for both EU-established and non-EU established companies.
 Although the rules and amount of VAT recoverable differ per country, the following are examples of expense types on which VAT can often be reclaimed:

 - Car hire and taxis